 Your employees work hard for you.
 Provide them with a 401(k) plan that works hard for them.
 Plus, a well-designed plan can be a powerful recruiting and retention tool for employers.

 With the available tax-deductions for your business, it’s a valuable part of your benefits package.
 With the tax-deferral and growth potential for your employees, it can be a high-value benefit for their futures.

 A 401(k) might be a good choice if you want a retirement plan that allows participants to contribute pre-tax money with tax-deferred earnings and your company is an incorporated business, a self-employed business, or a not-for-profit organization.

-If your employees decide to participate, they can choose what percentage of their compensation they want to contribute to the plan, up to a set annual limit.
-For 2021, total contributions can be $19,500 or 100% of compensation, whichever is less.
+If your employees decide to participate, they can choose what percentage of their compensation and/or Roth they want to contribute to the plan, up to a set annual limit.
+For 2023, total contributions can be $22,500 or 100% of compensation, whichever is less.

 Contributions by owners and highly compensated employees may be limited, based on participation by other employees.
 If that’s an issue, a Safe Harbor 401(k) might be worth considering.

-The overall maximum employee/employer contribution per eligible employee in 2021 is 25% of compensation up to $57,000.
-Participants age 50 and older can make an additional catch-up contribution of $6,500 annually.
+The overall maximum employee/employer contribution per eligible employee in 2023 is 25% of compensation up to $66,000 (including deferrals).

 There are a couple of rules governing who can participate in the plan.
 Generally, employees who are 21 years old and have worked for you for over one year (minimum of 1,000 hours in that year) are eligible to participate.